HaoXianSen/HYHScrollOffsetManager/README.md

 # NavigatorAnimation

-About a navigation bar animation like WeChat app.
+According to the scroll view offset do something, like change navigation bar alpha.
+I wrapped a change navigation bar alpha animation, you can make custom animation or do something by yourself.